 Those pipes showing at the front of the steam engine reach all the way back to the driver’s cab, where they stoke the coal fire in the box.
 The heat from this transfers into the pipes and boils the water inside to make steam.
 This steam shoves the pistons forward to rotate the driving wheels.

 Big Power Stations and Your Pool Heat Pump Work the Same Way

-The pool pump circulates the water through a filter and then the heat pump heater.
-The heat pump heater fan pulls in warm outside air over an evaporator coil.
+The swimming pool heat pump circulates the water through a filter and then the heat pump heater.
+The pool heater pump fan pulls in warm outside air over an evaporator coil.
 The refrigerant coil absorbs this heat and becomes warm gas.
 Then this warm gas passes through the compressor increasing the heat.

 This by now very hot gas returns to the condenser which transfers the energy to the pool water passing through the system.
 The water returns to the pool warming it.
 The hot gas returns to liquid form in the evaporator.
 This process repeats endlessly, cold pool water in, hot pool water out is how it goes.

 Gas Pool Heat Pumps are Easier to Understand

 Gas swimming pool heaters use natural or propane gas, thus the same technology we use to warm our homes, and enjoy hot baths and showers on cold winter evenings.
 They are also much simpler than heat exchangers.
 The pool heat pump draws the water past a filter into a heater.

 This water enters multiple copper pipes – just like the steam engine – where a gas flame generates heat that exchanges through their walls.
 This tried and trusted system is ideal if you want fast heating.
 Moreover it works perfectly when the air temperature is freezing outside.